The Depths of Finer Things

 Hey, you!

 Beula turns back to the water.
 A plastic cup floats with the current and disappears around the bend ahead with her lipstick.
 It will go on forever, she thinks.
-To become the lyrics to some sentimental song they’ll play at my wedding.
+And become the lyrics to some sentimental song they will play at my wedding.

 She looks again to the sky.
-Light from the red sun setting catches in her hair.
+Her hair catches the light.
 The child stands still for a moment longer, holding hir left arm with hir right hand and digging the toe of hir shoe into the sidewalk.

 In the bedroom.
-Cora lies with her arms behind her head, white sheets wrapped around her thighs, her hands around the back of her head.
-Careful to protect her hair from the pillows soaked with sweat from their bodies in heat.
+Cora lies with her arms behind her head, white sheets wrapped around her waist, her hands around the back of her head.
+Careful to protect her hair from the pillows soaked with sweat from their bodies.
 Jimmy stands in the bathroom, flexing his arms in the mirror.
-He wears nothing but his boxer shorts and long white socks pulled halfway to his knees.
+He wears nothing but boxer shorts and long white socks pulled halfway to his knees.

 Cora calls, Hey Jimmy.